SSH session manager for your Mac · Works with altergo

 Click to copy · Then run rover in your terminal

 One stack.
-Three surfaces.
+Two surfaces.

-altergo runs it · Dispatch oversees it · Rover reaches it
+altergo runs it · Rover reaches it

 All four agents.
 The same project state.